TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 * 8 login and service nodes with 256 cores in total

 * 6.5 PB high metadata performance BeeGFS scratch file system

+## Running jobs in SAGA

+The HPC clusters are resources that are shared between many users, and to ensure fair use everyone must do their computations by submitting jobs through a queue system (batch system) that will execute the applications on the available resources.
+In our case Slurm is used as workload manager and job scheduler.

+When you log in to a cluster, you are logged in to a login node shared by all users.
+The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. If you are unsure about the basic interaction with Unix-like systems, here is a good resource to start with.
+Jobs started via Slurm run on the compute nodes.

+>[!Warning]
+> **NEVER RUN A JOB IN THE LOGIN NODE!!!
+THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALL SOFTWARE AND WRITE SCRIPTS**